mwangisamkariuki/alx-higher_level_programming/0x04-python-more_data_structures/README.md

     You are not allowed to import any module
     You are allowed to use regular loops, map, etc.
 # Task 2:
+    Write a function that replaces all occurrences of an element by another in a new list.
+    Prototype: def search_replace(my_list, search, replace):
+    my_list is the initial list
+    search is the element to replace in the list replace is the new element
+    You are not allowed to import any module